kpet123/Pattern.py/README.md

 8.  findEnclosed(string, start, end)

 Given a start and end character, returns what is in between.
-LIMITATIONS: start and end can only appear once in the string
-#used to find name of organism from alignment data, name is enclosed by '[' and ']'"
+LIMITATIONS: start and end can only appear once in the string Used to find name of organism from alignment data, name is enclosed by '[' and ']'"